 If the cut is good, SI2 and above clarity grade is enough.
 Above that clarity, you will only be buying features that are not visible.
 Pear, oval, and heart cuts have several similarities, notably their rounded edges.
 A few professional cutters can churn out several of these diamond shapes and meet the specifics of each stone’s proportions and facets.
 Hints of color are hard to find in well-cut heart, pear, and oval-shaped diamonds.
 If either of these stones is your preferred choice, worry about the clarity.
 Extend your search to online jewelry stores because you can get a satisfactory heart-shaped or pear-shaped stone at the clarity of SI1.

 The scale ranges from fancy light, fancy, fancy intense to fancy vivid.
-The most expensive (and rare) fancy colors are the red and blue type.
+The most expensive (and rare) fancy colors are the red and blue types.
 Pink, purplish, grayish, orange, and fancy green colors are considerably rare as compared to fancy yellows and browns.
 For saturated fancy colors, minor color variations are easily detectable, which affects their value.
 Fancy color grading is overly complicated, and only a specialist grading agency can do it accurately.
 Fancy color diamonds with numerous flaws are still highly prized if they have an attractive face-up body color.
 If a fancy color reveals colored and reflective graining under powerful magnification, it is considered an inclusion.
 Even worse are inclusions that reduce the useful life of a diamond.
 Color plays a significant role in determining the value of fancy color.

 The above are critical factors to consider in judging the significance of either a diamond’s color or its clarity.
 Buying a diamond is a sensitive decision to make for both casual jewelry purchasers and those making a milestone purchase (engagement rings and such).
 It is not enough to know the 4Cs of diamond quality.
 You must possess a clear interpretation of each C’s grade on the certificate.
 Bring out your notebook or organizer and get to work.
-Jot down your list of most crucial considerations between a diamond’s color and clarity.
+Jot down your list of the most crucial considerations between a diamond’s color and clarity.
 Do you have enough of an excess income to afford and buy a fancy color?

 If not, why not go for an SI1 light round cut.
 It should serve as an ‘expensive’ engagement ring for her.
 Better yet, work out a plan to get a stone that centers around your diamond buying financial plan.
 Just be wary of flaws and blemishes.
 You want a diamond that will stand the test of time and hopefully end up as an antique gift for your great-grandson or granddaughter’s wedding.